- 1 pound cooked medium shrimp, peeled and deveined

 - Hot cooked rice, optional

 - In a large skillet, saute mushrooms and red pepper in butter until tender.
-Stir in the soup, sour cream, sherry, Worcestershire sauce, lemon peel and white pepper; heat through.
+Stir in soup, sour cream, sherry, Worcestershire sauce, lemon peel and white pepper; heat through.
 Pour over shrimp mixture.

 Enjoy this recipe with a light-bodied white wine such as Sauvignon Blanc or Pinot Grigio.